 All family members are welcome to seek information from the Careers Coordinators and can access the resources in the Careers Centre.
-A weekly Careers Newsletter is distributed via Compass; this is another valuable resource for students and families.
+A weekly Careers Newsletter is distributed via Compass; this is another valuable resource for students and families from Years 9 to 12.

-All students are supported in their endeavour to complete their VCE or VCAL
+All students are supported in their endeavour to complete their VCE mainstream or VCE Vocational Major (VM)